The Appearance settings control the look and feel of your Vizlib Flow Chart.

 - Sequential - colors the nodes with a user's defined range.

 Figure 5: Color by Node

 Sequential colors are defined by the user manually selecting the range at which colors are presented.
-As seen in the GIF below (Figure 6) colors are presented based on my parameters.
+The GIF below (Figure 6) shows that the colors are presented based on my parameters.

 Figure 6: Sequential Coloring